PopCat19/Project-Minimalist/README.md

 - [itsjimmy15](https://osu.ppy.sh/users/22761238)
 - [CloudKeyz](https://osu.ppy.sh/users/15194624)

-**Big thanks to them for providing helpful advice and feedback!
-Thank you for trying out this skin, I hope you enjoyed this project!**
+**Big thanks for providing helpful advice and feedback!
+Thank you for checking out this skin, I hope you enjoyed this project!**

 ## Credits and Sources
 - Design and development by PopCat19 and contributors